HSJ-hash/HSJ-hash/README.md

 <p align="left"> Hi there 👋

-I’m Heshani Samadhi, a 3rd-year software engineering undergraduate at Cardiff Metropolitan University.
+I’m Heshani Samadhi, a Software engineering Graduate at Cardiff Metropolitan University.

 I am a  Technical project management enthusiast, and a self-learned web developer specializing in front-end development.
 A fun fact about me is that I'm an extrovert, a dancer, and a qualified tutor who loves to explore and learn.</p>